 - Warranties – what is covered by the manufacturers, and for what length of time?

 - Safety and Security Features – auto-reverse mechanism, anti-access capabilities

 - Customer Service/Support – owner’s manual, a service department, onsite repairs

-Whether the intent is to purchase a Craftsman or Chamberlain garage door opener from a retail outlet or a LiftMaster model for professional installation, homeowners must make an informed decision to ensure the best possible return, and performance, from such an investment.
+Whether the intent is to purchase a Craftsman or Chamberlain garage door opener from a retail outlet or a LiftMaster model for professional installation, homeowners must make an informed decision to ensure the best possible return and performance from such an investment.
 The Markham Garage Doors team can be a valuable asset to homeowners in making the right choice of garage door opener for their personal needs and type of door, as well as its installation and any subsequent service or maintenance.

-How to Adjust Chamberlain Garage Door Openers
+How to Adjust A Chamberlain Garage Door Opener

 Ways to Keep Chamberlain Garage Door Openers Working at Optimum Levels